-Although you are not required to submit a draft narrative and work plan, program staff will read and comment on draft narratives and work plans submitted by email to FacultyAwards@neh.gov by the deadline listed in D4.
+Although you are not required to submit a draft narrative and work plan, program staff will read and comment on draft narratives and work plans submitted by applicants affiliated with eligible institutions that are not classified by the Carnegie Classification system as "Doctoral Universities: Very High Research Activity."
+(You can search for your institution and its classification here: Institutions Search-Carnegie Classification of Institutions of Higher Education.)
+Draft narratives and work plans must be submitted to FacultyAwards@neh.gov by the deadline listed in D4.
 Submission Dates and Times in the NOFO.